sjackman/white-spruce-organelles-paper/README.md

 gaps between every combination of two scaffolds.
-This approach closed 10 gaps and yielded 61 scaffolds, which we used as input to the LINKS scaffolder 1.1 (Warren, Vandervalk, et al. 2015) (options `-k 15 -t 1 -l 3 -r 0.4`, 19 iterations with `–d` from 500 to 6000 with step size 250) in conjunction with long PacBio reads, further decreasing the number of scaffolds to 58.
+This approach closed 10 gaps and yielded 61 scaffolds, which we used as input to the LINKS scaffolder 1.1 (Warren, Vandervalk, et al. 2015) (options `-k 15 -t 1 -l 3 -r 0.4`, 19 iterations with `-d` from 500 to 6000 with step size 250) in conjunction with long PacBio reads, further decreasing the number of scaffolds to 58.
 The Konnector pseudoreads were aligned to the 58 LINKS scaffolds with BWA 0.7.5a (`bwa mem -a multimap`), and we created links between two scaffolds when reads